GamesOfArcadia/cognitive-influence-rating/README.md

 ## Requirements

 A free **Google Gemini API key** from [aistudio.google.com](https://aistudio.google.com/apikey).
 No credit card required for the free tier.
-Your key is stored locally in your browser — no data is sent to or stored by Games of Arcadia.
+Your key is stored locally in your browser (no data is sent to or stored by Games of Arcadia.)

 ---